paulbellamy/paulbellamy.github.com/_posts/2018-11-30-testing-with-intent-1-introduction-and-terminology.markdown

 ###  Doubles / Stubs / Fakes / Mocks

-The naming of fakes, stubs, mocks, and spies are al very convoluted.
+The naming of fakes, stubs, mocks, and spies are all very convoluted.
 Every test framework uses them differently.
 For this series, I'll try to use the following definitions.